 With her husband, Bill, she wrote a monthly column, "Kids and Computers," in South Florida Parenting magazine for seven years.
 Rita taught at Indiana University, the University of Alabama, and was chairman of the graduate program in ed tech at Barry University in Miami Shores.
 Most recently, she was a visiting professor in the graduate program of Endicott College in Leysin, Switzerland.
 Earlier, she taught high school language arts classes and was adviser to the student newspaper and yearbook in three Kansas high schools.

 She graduated from the University of Kansas with degrees in news-editorial journalism and in curriculum and instruction.
 She earned a masters degree in journalism and a PhD in mass communication from Indiana University, where she worked with orange-dot-era PLATO and created online lessons used by universities and the Army's DINFOS.
 In late 2006 she worked with staff at the Ministry of Education in the UAE to assess and develop an ed tech plan for the country's public schools.
 Earlier she had helped large districts, including Broward (FL) and DeKalb (GA) develop ed tech plans.
 Most recently, she has worked with Florida districts including Orange, Pasco and Broward on acquiring and implementing new SIS and with Buffalo Public Schools on updating their tech plan.

 She evaluated large-scale PD efforts in three universities who received federal PT3 grants as well as many smaller efforts in districts.
 Having lived in Costa Rica as a child and since 1983 in Miami, she speaks Spanish and has worked with ministry officials in several Latin American countries.
-Most recently, she worked with the ESL staff from the MOE in Chile on ways to use more technology in teaching English.
+In 2012, she worked with the ESL staff from the MOE in Chile on ways to use more technology in teaching English.